apache/spark/docs/sql-data-sources-csv.md

   <tr>
     <td><code>header</code></td>
     <td>false</td>
     <td>For reading, uses the first line as names of columns.
-For writing, writes the names of columns as the first line.</td>
+For writing, writes the names of columns as the first line.
+Note that if the given path is a RDD of Strings, this header option will remove all lines same with the header if exists.</td>
     <td>read/write</td>
   </tr>
   <tr>